GeoTransolver: Learning Physics on Irregular Domains Using Multi-scale Geometry Aware Physics Attention Transformer: Additional results

 Figures \ref{fig:mach_05_surface} and \ref{fig:mach_085_surface} compare surface pressure and wall-shear stress contours between GeoTransolver and ground truth.
 Errors are uniformly distributed and bounded, indicating high accuracy; the largest discrepancies appear on the wing, especially at higher Mach where sharper transitions occur.

-Figures \ref{fig:mach_05_volume} and \ref{fig:mach_085_volume} show XZ-plane volume comparisons.
+Figures \ref{fig:mach_05_volume} and \ref{fig:mach_085_volume} show volume comparisons on the $xz$ plane.
 Errors are most pronounced over the wing and fuselage and in the downstream wake where separation and steep gradients occur, particularly at Mach 0.85.
 Overall, predictions remain accurate across both regimes.